-When residents go to the polls on June 13, 2023, they'll be asked to vote on candidates for elected office along with the Town of Gray's FY24 proposed budget.
-The path to create this year's budget was extensive, including over twelve meetings between Town Council and staff, working together to craft a fiscally responsible budget that supports key areas of Gray's operations, advances long term plans, and addresses Council goals and priorities.
+When citizens go to the polls on June 13, 2023, they'll be asked to vote on the Town of Gray's FY24 proposed budget along with candidates for elected office.
+The path to create this year's budget was extensive, including more than twelve meetings between Town Council and staff, working together to craft a fiscally responsible budget that supports key areas of Gray's operations, advances long term plans, and addresses Council goals and priorities.